Elvis Andrus Player Props: White Sox vs. Athletics

-Elvis Andrus -- with a slugging percentage of .375 in his past 10 games, including two extra-base hits -- will be in action for the Chicago White Sox versus the Oakland Athletics, with Kyle Muller on the mound, on July 1 at 4:07 PM ET.
+Elvis Andrus and his .333 on-base percentage over his past 10 games (52 points higher than his season-long percentage), will be in action for the Chicago White Sox versus the Oakland Athletics and Paul Blackburn on July 2 at 4:07 PM ET.

-He had a one-hit performance in his most recent game (1-for-3) against the Athletics.
+In his previous game he had a one-hit performance (1-for-3) against the Athletics.

 Elvis Andrus Game Info & Props vs. the Athletics